 - a.
 Reports to the Operations Section Chief. - b.
 Don identification vest for position. - c.
-Establishes Triage, Treatment, and Transport Areas (if indicated) and assigns individuals to the role of Group Supervisors (unit leader) for each area. - d.
+Establishes Casualty Collection Point(s) and Ambulance Exchange Point (AEP) Transport Areas (if indicated) and assigns individuals to the role of Group Supervisors (Med Boss) for each area. - d.
 Maintains adequate span of control within Medical Branch. - e.
 Establish appropriate EMS communications with appropriate response elements (ie. Annex H, MERC, staging, logistics). - f.
 Establish and maintains communications with assigned Group Supervisors (unit leader). - g.
-Oversees the triage, treatment, transportation and accountability of patients created by incident. - h.
+Oversees the Casualty Collection Points (CCP) transportation and accountability of patients created by incident. - h.
 Monitors the potential or actual effect of the incident on the existing medical infrastructure and communicates such with the Operations Section Chief, MERC, and/or Annex H. - i.
 Determines resource requirements to meet the medical needs of the incident and communicates needs to Operations Section Chief or designated response element. - j.
 Determines the need for specialized medical resources and processes requests for such elements through appropriate channels. - k.
 Provides situation updates and reports to the Operations Section Chief, MERC, and/or Annex H.

-3. Group Supervisor (Unit Leader):
+3. Group Supervisor (Unit Leader/Med Boss):